Accessibility Reports and Plans

 Synthesizing the Report for Internal Use

-The proposed K-12 Education standards and recommendations were initially reviewed and synthesized by the Accessibility Officer into Shared Google Docs based on the seven barrier areas.
+The proposed K-12 Education standards and recommendations were initially reviewed and synthesized by the Accessibility Officer into shared Google Docs based on the seven barrier areas.
 The K-12 Education Standards Development Committee (SDC) executive summary report was also integrated into the shared Google Docs.
 The synthesized Google Docs were created to chunk the contents of the initial recommendations in order to provide an easier way for AODA Advisory Committee members and other Board staff members to review and comment directly on specific recommendations related to their respective areas of work.

 Meetings were held with various subcommittees and working groups under the AODA Advisory Committee in order to collaboratively review specific barriers recommendations.
 For example, the Accessibility Officer met with the Barrier Buster and Built Environment Subcommittee on several occasions to review the barrier seven recommendations on physical and architectural barriers.